vineeths96/Video-Compression-and-PCA/README.md

 ##### Principal components of natural images

 To find and plot the principal components of natural images run the following command.
-Set the parameters for patch extraction in the [parameters](./image_pca/parameters.py) file.This will generate the images and store it in [this](./results/natural_image_pca) folder.
+Set the parameters for patch extraction in the [parameters](./image_pca/parameters.py) file.
+This will generate the images and store it in [this](./results/natural_image_pca) folder.

 ```shell
 python natural_image_pca.py